ziyuang/fast_fisheye/README.md

 ## Build
 1. Install and set up [emscripten](http://kripken.github.io/emscripten-site), to compile C++ code into JavaScript;
-2. Download [nanoflann](https://github.com/jlblancoc/nanoflann), a header-only _k_-d tree implementation in C++;
+2. Get [nanoflann](https://github.com/jlblancoc/nanoflann), a header-only _k_-d tree implementation in C++;
 3. `make` to generate `fast_fisheye.em.js` from `fast_fisheye.cpp`;
+4. Optionally get [`async.js`](https://github.com/caolan/async), to distort the svg elements asynchronously.

 ## Usage
 Check `fast_random_circles.html`.
 Cartesian Distortion is untouched and not sped up.

 ## Issues
-1. You cannot move your cursor too fast.
-The original fisheye plugin runs through the whole point set and sets the distortion for each point.
-But this one only runs through a part of the points, and if one distorted point is too far away from the current cursor position, it won't be resetted.
-2. It is not fast enough...I guess some NN search techniques for moving object (= current cursor position) should help.
+1. Not fast enough.
+I guess some NN search techniques for moving object (= current cursor position) should help.
 Left as future works.
+2. Moving your cursor too fast may have some svg elements remain distorted, since it doesn't process every point in the `mouseover` event.
+3. Strangly it is much slower under Firefox.